 Bristol is a city filled with independent coffee shops, unique restaurants and ethical brands.
-A city that rivals Brighton for quirkiness and London for start ups, it is the perfect destination for a guest house like Brooks.
+A city that rivals Brighton for quirkiness and London for start ups, it is the perfect destination for a guest house like Brooks, the quirkiest place to stay in Bristol!

 Nestled in the middle of the St Nicholas Market, Brooks Guest House seems a guest house like many others when you first walk into the courtyard.
 It appears to be your typical central city B&B, until you look up and all is revealed.